PawseySC/rocm-from-source/README.md

 **NOTE:** Start the installation from a clean state, if possible.
 That is, make sure that ROCm is not installed systemwide (under `/usr/bin`, `/bin`), and that is a "hard no", nor under the default ROCm paths `/opt/rocm/rocm-xxx`, if possible.
 Those installations will interfere with the build process.

-Firstly you will need to install the `amdgpu` kernel module for the system to be able to communicate with the AMD hardware.
-Follow the instructions in [KernelModule.md](docs/KernelModule.md).
+ROCm meeds the `amdgpu` kernel module to work.
+Cray systems shipping with AMD GPUs will have it already installed.
+If this is not the case for your system, you can install the kernel module by following the instructions in [KernelModule.md](docs/KernelModule.md).

-After having installed the kernel module, you can run the `install_rocm.sh` script.
+To install the ROCm stack you can run the `install_rocm.sh` script.
 At the top of the script there are a few variables one can set to personalise the installation.
 Once you have completed the configuration, simply execute the script.
 A modulefile (Cray) and/or a shell script (`${ROCM_INSTALL_DIR}/rocm_setup.sh`, to be sourced) are created for you, following a successful installation, to set the correct environment variables in order to use the newly installed ROCm.

-## Configurable parameters
+## Script parameters

-- TODO
+- `ROOT_INSTALL_DIR`: path to the parent installation directory of the ROCm version being built.
+That is, at the end of the script execution ROCm can be found at `${ROOT_INSTALL_DIR}/rocm{X}.{Y}.{Z}rev{R}`.
+- `BUILD_DEPS`: can be `1` or `0` and indicates whether to build ROCm dependencies.
+They might have been already built for a previous ROCm version.
+- `GFX_ARCHS`: GPU architectures to be supported by ROCm.
+- `BUILD_TYPE`: Build ROCm in Release or Debug mode.

 ## Containers